False door: Structure

-A false door usually is carved from a single block of stone or plank of wood, and it was not meant to function as a normal door.
+A false door is usually carved from a single block of stone or plank of wood, and it was not meant to function as a normal door.
 Located in the center of the door is a flat panel, or niche, around which several pairs of door jambs are arranged—some convey the illusion of depth and a series of frames, a foyer, or a passageway.
-A semi-cylindrical drum, carved directly above the central panel, was used in imitation of the reed-mat that was used to close real doors.
+A semi-cylindrical drum, carved directly above the central panel, was used in imitation of the reed mat that was used to close real doors.

-The door is framed with a series of moldings and lintels as well, and an offering scene depicting the deceased in front of a table of offerings usually is carved above the center of the door.
+The door is framed with a series of mouldings and lintels as well, and an offering scene depicting the deceased in front of a table of offerings is usually carved above the center of the door.
 Sometimes, the owners of the tomb had statues carved in their image placed into the central niche of the false door.

 Historical development

 The configuration of the false door, with its nested series of doorjambs, is derived from the niched palace façade and its related slab stela, which became a common architectural motif in the early Dynastic period.
 The false door was used first in the mastabas of the Third Dynasty of the Old Kingdom (c.
 27th century BCE) and its use became nearly universal in tombs of the fourth through sixth dynasties.
+Rarely, the Old Kingdom false door was combined with statues, demonstrating the common ancestry of the false door and naos in similar early ancient Egyptian architectural features.
 During the nearly one hundred and fifty years spanning the reigns of the sixth Dynasty pharaohs Pepi I, Merenre, and Pepi II, the false door motif went through a sequential series of changes affecting the layout of the panels, allowing historians to date tombs based on which style of false door was used.
+The same dating approach is used also for the First Intermediate Period.

 After the First Intermediate Period, the popularity of the false doors diminished, being replaced by stelae as the primary surfaces for writing funerary inscriptions.

 Representations of false doors also appeared on Middle Kingdom coffins such as the Coffin of Nakhtkhnum (MET 15.2.2a, b) dating to late Dynasty 12 (c.
 1850–1750 BCE).
 Here, the false door is represented by two wooden doors that are secured with door bolts, bracketed on both sides by architectural niching – recalling earlier niched temple and palace façades such as the enclosure wall that surrounds the mortuary complex of king Djoser of the Third Dynasty.
 In a similar manner to the Old Kingdom false doors, representations of false doors on Middle Kingdom coffins facilitated the movement of the deceased's spirit between the afterlife and the world of the living.